-The Ritz Escoffier is one of Paris’ best kept secrets.
-If you have ever pictured yourself in the heart of Paris in an underground kitchen making your French pastry chef dreams a reality, then you’ll want to sign yourself up for just that by joining a pastry class at the Ritz hotel in Paris.
+The Ritz Escoffier is one of Paris’ best-kept secrets.
+If you have ever pictured yourself in the heart of Paris in an underground kitchen making your French pastry chef dreams a reality, then you’ll want to sign yourself up for a pastry class at the Ritz hotel in Paris.
+Yup, your pastry dreams are about to come true!

 Ritz Escoffier: Inside the basement of the Ritz Hotel